 Coming Soon

 The above individuals are all members of the first circle of the Project Community – a group that has come together intentionally to participate in unlearning together, through spending time on the land under Indigenous guidance, supporting Indigenous projects, and then reflecting individually and collectively on our experiences.
-We hold circles each season honouring local protocols that have been shared with us, and we spend time together (to do this work, and as people becoming friends) when we can.
+We held circles each season honouring local protocols that have been shared with us in timing, and in direction and format, but doing our best not to appropriate or dishonour Coast Salish tradition and culture, which is not ours.
+We spent time together (to do this work, and as people becoming friends) when we could.

 Habitat Acquisition Trust (HAT), Circle of Project Witnesses (participants)

-In late-fall 2023, ethics were approved (see the Forms section of the Accountability page) for adding a 2nd circle of settler participants to this project, and a number of employees of HAT have agreed to participate.
-Because of Kikila’s experience with HAT (they work there as the Community & Development Coordinator), they were able to see that HAT is working very hard to decolonize its ecosystem stewardship work on Indigenous territories by entering into relationships with Indigenous land stewardship groups and individuals, while at the same time accessing and participating in as much Indigenous-led (or at least guided/recommended) circles and training as possible, independently of participating in a project like this.
+In late-fall 2023, ethics were approved (see the Forms section of the Accountability page) for adding a 2nd circle of settler participants to Learning to Listen, and a number of employees of HAT agreed to participate.
+HAT is a regional conservation organization that is working very hard to decolonize its ecosystem stewardship work on Indigenous territories, and their land acquisition practices.
+They are doing this by entering into relationships with Indigenous land stewardship groups and individuals, while at the same time accessing and participating in as much Indigenous-led (or at least guided/recommended) circles and training as possible, independently of participating in a project like this.